Monoplex exaratus

 Monoplex exaratus is a species of predatory sea snail, a marine gastropod mollusk in the family Cymatiidae.

-Description

 Distribution

 According to the World Register of Marine Species, Monoplex exaratus is found near Australia, Japan, the Hawaiian Islands, the Red Sea, and South Africa.
 Sightings have been noted in Senegal and Caribbean Sea, but their veracity as evidence for distribution is doubtful.